 Learning the ropes as a medical coder may not be a walk in the park, but it’s not rocket science, either.
 We asked experts in the field to provide their insights on the challenging aspects of mastering medical coding and what may not be as hard as you think.

 What exactly is medical coding?

-Medical coding is a component of the medical billing process that assigns codes to claims from a patient visiting a healthcare facility.
-The coder is responsible for allocating medical codes (CPT, ICD and HCPCS) to the claim.
-Put simply, whenever a patient goes to a clinic or hospital for any reason, the visit has specific medical codes assigned to help track the reason of the visit for medical and billing purposes.
+Medical coding is a step in the medical billing process that assigns codes to insurance claims from a patient visiting a healthcare facility.
+In simple terms, whenever a patient goes to a clinic or hospital for any reason, the visit is assigned specific medical codes to help track the reason for the visit.

 Is medical coding hard?

 “It is like learning a foreign language,” says Professor Bonnie Moore, RHIT and HIT program coordinator at Rasmussen College.
 “What makes it difficult is that there are three major coding systems and each of them is different.
 So you are learning three foreign languages.”

 Learning a foreign language may seem daunting, but it’s definitely not impossible.
 Certain aspects take some trial and error, according to Meredith Kroll, clinic coder at Ridgeview Medical Center.

 “At times it was harder than I thought, particularly the E/M coding,” Kroll says.
 But she emphasizes that the challenging parts of learning medical coding are vital to later success on the job.
 “I think my job now is easier than my coding schooling, which means I was well prepared for my new career.”

 Kroll advises new coders to keep trying and asking questions about anything that doesn't make sense.
 “It will eventually click,” she says.
 “Once I actually started working as a coder, I was really thankful for all the questions that I asked while learning.”

 What are the most challenging aspects of medical coding?